 Her goal is to give every patient the outmost care.
 She knows how hard it is to trust others with their fur babies.
 Baylie has two dogs of her own, Toby a golden retriever who is 10 years old and a german shepherd cross named Hayda.
 She loves taking them on adventures and long walks.
 Baylie loves the outdoors and enjoys hiking in the mountains as well as swimming in lakes.

 Barbara grew up in Saskatchewan, where her love of animals began on the family farm and grew as she volunteered at the local shelter and veterinary clinic.
 Working with animals at the veterinary clinic, she knew she wanted to pursue this as a career and applied to the AHT program at NAIT, graduating in 1997.
 After graduating, Barb worked in both private practice and also at a distributor for veterinary and pet supplies.
 She enjoys all aspects of veterinary practice but has a special interest in nursing care, behaviour, surgery and client relations.

-Barbara resides on an acreage north of Stony Plain, her 2 Rottweilers Hank & Matilda, and 2 cats, Licks and Maddie.
+Barbara currently resides in Edmonton with her beautiful dog, Hank.
 In her spare time she enjoys gardening, camping, reading, cooking and time spent with her very large family and furbabies.

 Brianne was born and raised in Spruce Grove.
 Since she was young, Brianne has always had a love for animals.
 She would often go to her grandfather’s cattle farm as a child to help out, further deepening her passion for large animals.
 Brianne’s love of horse back riding can be attributed to her father, who inspired her to ride and helped her to acquire her first horse at the age of 11.